artemave/vigun/README.md

 ## More

-The default command is `mocha`.
-This can be changed.
+The default commands are `mocha` for javascript, `rspec` for ruby and `cucumber` for cucumber.
+Those can be changed.
 For example if some of your tests are DOM tests that run through [electron-mocha](https://github.com/jprichardson/electron-mocha), then the following setting in your [project vimrc](https://andrew.stwrt.ca/posts/project-specific-vimrc/) will make any test in `test/browser` run via electron-mocha:

 ```
-let g:vigun_mocha_commands = [
+let g:vigun_commands = [
       \ {
       \   'pattern': 'browser/.*Spec.js$',
       \   'normal': 'electron-mocha --renderer',